Biden names Big Tech critic Lina Khan to chair Federal Trade Commission

 “With Chair Khan at the helm, we have a huge opportunity to make big, structural change by reviving antitrust enforcement and fighting monopolies that threaten our economy, our society and our democracy.”

-He also has said he wants to see social media companies’ long-held legal protections for speech on their platforms quickly crimped.
+He also has said he wants to see social media companies’ long-held legal protections for speech on their platforms quickly limited.

 The tech industry, once lionised by politicians and presidents as an engine of innovation and jobs, has seen its political fortunes eroded in recent years, with calls rising to break up the large Silicon Valley companies.